10 min read

 As a result, the 100,000-part quote will have a much lower PPP than the 1,000-part quote.

-The packaging style of your part affects the calculation of your quote based on the number of parts per bag or kit.
+The packaging style of your part affects the calculation of your quote based on the number of components per bag or kit.
 Bags might have thousands of parts per bag, and a kit has multiple parts, with up to hundreds of each part per kit.

 100 kits cost $100 each